 Chunking & embedding

-Bedrock splits documents into chunks (configurable size and overlap), then generates vector embeddings using your choice of embedding model — Amazon Titan Embeddings or Cohere Embed.
+Bedrock splits documents into chunks (configurable size and overlap), then generates vector embeddings using Amazon Titan Embeddings or Cohere Embed.

 Vector store

-Embeddings are stored in a vector database.
-Bedrock supports Amazon OpenSearch Serverless, Aurora PostgreSQL with pgvector, Redis Enterprise Cloud, and Pinecone.
+Embeddings are stored in Amazon OpenSearch Serverless, Aurora PostgreSQL with pgvector, Redis Enterprise Cloud, or Pinecone — your choice.

 Retrieval at inference time